cathybgyz/zimenglyu/_posts/2018-11-27-tflite-android-ndk-eng.markdown

 _Note: If you don't have Android Studio installed you can [Get Android Studio][android-studio]_

 An Android Studio project is the foundation for all Android platform applications.
 The project directory contains all of your graphical interfaces, source code, images and resources.
-It also includes the refernces and build instructions for your library code.
+It also includes the references and build instructions for your library code.
 You may know some of them: CMakeLists.txt, build.gradle, android.mk etc. While this guide does not get into details about these resources, you should learn how they work in your projects.

 First, open Android Studio and click "Start a new Android Studio project".
-This will initiate the new project wizzard.
+This will initiate the new project wizard.

 ![](/images/tflite-android/1.png)